-We refer the NOSB to detailed analyses of industry and independent science by Dr. Joanne Tobacman, Cornucopia Institute, and Consumer Reports, which critique studies on which the HS relies.
-Although we support those analyses, for the purpose of these comments we have chosen to concentrate on results that have been reviewed in the technical reviews commissioned for the NOSB.
+We refer the NOSB to the detailed analyses of industry and independent science submitted by Joanne Tobacman, M.D., Cornucopia Institute, and Consumer Reports, which critique studies reviewed by the HS.
+Although we support those analyses, for the purpose of these comments we choose to concentrate on results that have been reviewed in the technical reviews commissioned for the NOSB.